PRANAVI031/odoo-gcet/README.md

 Job role and company information
-Additional sections like Resume, Private Info, Salary Info, and Security (UI ready) The profile layout is designed to support future dynamic data integration
+Additional sections like Resume, Private Info, Salary Info, and Security (UI ready) The profile layout is designed to support future dynamic data integration An attendance system is a digital solution used to record, store, and manage the attendance of employees or students in an organization.
+Instead of using manual registers or paper-based methods, an attendance system allows users to mark their presence electronically, usually through actions like check-in and check-out.
+This helps in maintaining accurate records and reduces human errors.

+----Attendance System------
+In a typical attendance system, employees log in or enter their identification details to mark their attendance when they arrive and leave.
+The system saves this data in a database, making it easy to track daily attendance, working days, and presence status.
+Such systems are widely used in offices, educational institutions, and organizations to streamline attendance management.

+Attendance systems are important because they save time, improve efficiency, and provide transparency.
+They help HR or administrators monitor attendance records easily and support tasks such as reporting, performance tracking, and payroll management.
+Overall, an attendance system simplifies attendance tracking and improves organizational workflow.